cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

 {% badge /img/posts/2024/2024-01-12/map.png 140 https://en.wikipedia.org/wiki/Turing_Award %}

 When crafting a résumé, presentation and structure are very important.
-For presentation I suggest using a $ \LaTeX $ and tweaking it to make it personal and unique.
+I suggest using a $ \LaTeX $ [template](https://resumegenius.com/resume-templates/latex-resume-template) and tweaking it to make it personal and unique.
+For example, just changing the font family and colors is often enough.
 Each section should be clearly labeled and easy to read.

 Regarding structure, I would include the following, from top to down:

-1. Name, contact information, and smiling picture.
+1. Name, contact information, and smiling picture 😀.
 2. Links to professional profiles (e.g., LinkedIn or a personal website showcasing projects and publications)
 3. Highlight of unique skills, especially those that align with the job you are applying for.
 This could include specific programming languages, frameworks, or methodologies that are particularly relevant to the position.
 4. Detail your education, emphasizing degrees, certifications, and any honors or awards received.